Alien-Worlds/the-lore/README.md

 "Oh, Martin, the child is newly born.
 Let the birthing machines come in and clean the boy.
 You can't live the first 50 years of the boy's life for him.
 My father had such high hopes for me to find a mate better than you."
 Lilly's playful rebuke held a kernel of truth, hinting at the pressures they both faced.

 "Oh, look, Martin.
 Look at your face.
 You know he hates you.
 No one would have believed how you transformed yourself.
 This is your gift.
-Your genes, that grit and fire—it's no wonder you made a son.
+Your genes, that grit and fire-it's no wonder you made a son.
 All of those sons.
 We froze all of those other embryos, and the lab was shocked at how many sons you made."
 Lilly's words were a mix of admiration and exasperation, acknowledging Martin's relentless drive.

 "If even some of your breeding clones are not sterile, then we can retire comfortably."
 Martin's attempt at humour barely masked his underlying anxiety about their genetic legacy.

 "Lilly, you compliment me too much.
 Here, look at you.
-This thing you have made—you have given life from your life.
+This thing you have made-you have given life from your life.
 You are a mother.
 Congratulations, my dear.
 Only say the prize, and I will present it to you.
 Lay it at your feet.
 I will lay waste to planets for you."
 Martin's voice was uncharacteristically tender, revealing the depth of his feelings for his mate.

 "Martin, please, a conqueror of planets?"
 Lilly laughed softly, shaking her head at his melodramatic declaration.